StrangeBeeCorp/docs/docs/thehive/user-guides/knowledge-base/about-case-pages.md

 ## Permanent vs. temporary documentation

-Case pages are intended for temporary documentation, useful during investigations but not necessarily retained long-term, and they can't be searched.
+Case pages are intended for temporary documentation, useful during investigations but not necessarily retained long-term.
 In contrast, [Knowledge Base pages](about-knowledge-base.md) store knowledge that should be preserved for future reference.
 To retain information from case pages, manually copy the content to a Knowledge Base page.

 ## Templates